-Small Group Activity: At your table, share examples of challenges you have experienced in providing evidence-based treatment to patients who are involved in the legal system.
+Large Group Activity: Share examples of challenges you have experienced in providing evidence-based treatment to patients who are involved in the legal system.
+Use the raise your hand feature when you are ready to share.

 - What challenges, if any, have you had in providing evidence-based care for patients who are justice-involved? - How have you navigated these challenges (e.g., in collaboration with treatment court team members)?